Ikoma, Nara

-Ikoma (生駒市, Ikoma-shi) is a city in the northwestern end of Nara Prefecture, Japan.
+Ikoma (生駒市, Ikoma-shi) is a city in the northwestern end of Nara Prefecture in the Kansai region of Japan.
 It was founded on November 1, 1971.
-As of April 1, 2017, the city has an estimated population of 120,741, with 49,672 households.
+As of September 1, 2023, the city has an estimated population of 117,259, with 51,478 households.
 It has a population density of 2,300 persons per km², and it has the third largest population in the prefecture.
 The total area is 53.18 km².
-The city is famous for chasen.
+The city is known as one of the most affluent suburbs of the Greater Osaka Metropolitan Area (Keihanshin), with a high rate of college graduates, professionals, and company directors amongst its residents.
+As a result, the city has developed as a satellite city of Osaka, with some 54% of its residents commuting across prefectural borders to Osaka.
 Kansai Science City is partially located in Ikoma, which is also home to the Nara Institute of Science and Technology.
+The city is also famous for chasen.